jwho85/meet/README.md

 SCENARIO 1: WHEN USER HASN’T SEARCHED FOR A CITY, SHOW UPCOMING EVENTS FROM ALL CITIES.

-Given user hasn’t searched for any city
+Given user hasn’t searched for any city<br />
-When the user opens the app
+When the user opens the app<br />
 Then the user should see a list of all upcoming events

 SCENARIO 2: USER SHOULD SEE A LIST OF SUGGESTIONS WHEN THEY SEARCH FOR A CITY.

-Given the main page is open
+Given the main page is open<br />
-When user starts typing in the city textbox
+When user starts typing in the city textbox<br />
 Then the user should see a list of cities (suggestions) that match what they’ve typed

 SCENARIO 3: USER CAN SELECT A CITY FROM THE SUGGESTED LIST.

-Given the user was typing “Berlin” in the city textbox And the list of suggested cities is showing
+Given the user was typing “Berlin” in the city textbox<br />
+And the list of suggested cities is showing<br />
-When the user selects a city (e.g., “Berlin, Germany”) from the list Then their city should be changed to that city (i.e., “Berlin, Germany”) And the user should receive a list of upcoming events in that city
+When the user selects a city (e.g., “Berlin, Germany”) from the list<br />
+Then their city should be changed to that city (i.e., “Berlin, Germany”)<br />
+And the user should receive a list of upcoming events in that city

 FEATURE 2: SHOW/HIDE AN EVENT'S DETAILS